hankypoo7/The-blooket-hacks/README.md

 # Blooket Hacks
 Some of these hacks are from Gliz, aka Schoolcheats.net.
 I dont know which ones exactly but most are from Zastic and Snowflake.

-THANK YOU GUYS SO MUCH WE FINNALLY HIT 17 STARS.⭐⭐⭐⭐⭐⭐⭐⭐⭐⭐⭐⭐⭐⭐⭐⭐⭐ It wouldn't be possible without you guys.  :)
+THANK YOU GUYS SO MUCH WE FINNALLY HIT 15 STARS.⭐⭐⭐⭐⭐⭐⭐⭐⭐⭐⭐⭐⭐⭐⭐⭐⭐ It wouldn't be possible without you guys.  :)
+Due to someone being Petty about us removing them as a collaberator they had to tell everyone to unstar us.
+So were back at 15.
+Sadly.
 Go check out @Hankypoo7 , @ZasticBraydn and @Snowflake-Coder-H2o´s repo here: [Our Repo](https://github.com/Snowflake-Coder-H2o/Organized-blooket-Hacks)

 ## Warning